Jennifer Garner, John Legend attend lavish U.S. state dinner for France's Macron

 Less than two weeks after Biden's granddaughter was married on White House grounds, the event brought a touch of pizzazz to the businesslike presidential residence, whose social calendar was undermined by precautions taken in the aftermath of the COVID-19 pandemic.

+Guests strutted along the red carpet in front of reporters to a reception in the White House before taking a trolley bus to a pavilion on the South Lawn for the formal dinner around 10 p.m.

-The formal dinner, hosted in a pavilion on the White House South Lawn, will feature music from Jon Batiste, Chardonnay from the Napa Valley and cheeses from Oregon, California and Wisconsin.
-Some 200 Maine lobsters were flown in for the occasion.
+There they were treated to toasts, music from Jon Batiste, Chardonnay from the Napa Valley and cheeses from Oregon, California and Wisconsin.
+Some 200 Maine lobsters were flown in for the candle-lit occasion.

+"It's going to be fire," Batiste told reporters of his performance as he arrived.

 The lavish Washington dinner is one of few events that bring together people including the president's son Hunter and Kevin McCarthy, who leads a Republican congressional delegation that has vowed to investigate his business dealings.

-Macron and his wife, Brigitte, arrived in Washington on Tuesday for his second state visit to the United States since the French leader took office in 2017.
+Macron arrived in Washington on Tuesday for his second state visit to the United States since the French leader took office in 2017.

 Biden, 80, and Macron, 44, have had many meetings at international gatherings but this was the longest time they have spent together.